Carolyn's Fingers: Background and writing

 Speaking about the creative process of "Carolyn's Fingers", Raymonde stated that "the recording of Blue Bell Knoll was the first time we had a studio with our own key and a front door we could shut and just get on with it.
 And that made a massive difference as the three of us were getting on and understanding what we were trying to do; it all gelled pretty well in that period."
 It had been noted that during the songs production, Robin Guthrie did not utilise the rhythm section of the song to its full and higher potential.
 Although never confirmed by Guthrie or the band themselves, this may be largely due to Guthrie's intention and vision of placing Fraser's vocals and singing ability at the forefront of the song to make it standout more and give the band their unique sound.

 Lead singer Fraser had a strong affection for both the track and the overall album, citing that "for the first time in years and I cried, I just thought it was so lovely.
 It was quite a difficult time, and I think we just decided to throw ourselves into the creativity."

 Reception

 Writing in AllMusic Magazine, Ned Raggett claims that "Carolyn's Fingers" is the clear standout track from the album.
 He describes the song as being "perhaps the strongest individual Cocteau song since "Aikea-Guinea," with Fraser singing against herself over a rough, hip-hop-inspired rhythm while Guthrie peels off a fantastic main guitar melody and Raymonde contributes some supple bass work."
 Danny Riley, writing for The Quietus praises the way that the preceding songs on the album "appear to lead up nicely to Carolyn's Fingers', that beautifully concise, naïve rush of psychedelic dance-pop".
-The release of "Carolyn's Fingers" was the first single to be released by the band in the US, where it marked a point where the Cocteau Twins decided to aim directly for the pleasure of listeners.
 Frazer's soprano vocals over an ecstatically lush production was highly praised by music critics.

-It was the only promotional single to be released as t from the band's Blue Bell Knoll album.
-This was common of the band, who preferred to release extended plays in between full-length album releases, and rarely released singles from albums.
 The song was heavily played, on alternative radio stations in the US where it reached #2 on the Billboard Alternative Airplay chart.
 The song spent a total of 11 weeks on that Billboard Alternative Airplay chart.